 - Common Sense & Logic.

 Each of these tools has advantages with a different type of learning.
-But, they work best when used together.
+But they work best when used together.

 Repetition is more effective in memorization tasks than common sense and logic.
 How things work, however, deals more with Common Sense and Logic sections of your brain than repetition.
-Association/Analogy is often more useful in solving abstract problems, such as motivation, emotions, etc.
+Association/Analogy is often more helpful in solving abstract problems, such as motivation, emotions, etc.

 Incorporating multiple senses cannot be done for most learning sessions, but it can be used on some of the more important points or things.

 (b) Association/Analogy Memorization is always more effective if association and common sense are used along with repetition.
 For example, if you have difficulty remembering people’s names, a very effective tool is associating a person’s physical characteristics with something else you already know.
 For example, you meet a red-headed person name Roberta who is thin as a bird.
 Immediately associate her with a Robin bird.
 Repeat this association several times, preferably with a gap of 1 or more days between repetitions.
 This is an example of Association and Repetition working together.